bokeh/bokeh/sphinx/source/docs/user_guide/plotting.rst

 You can display images on Bokeh plots using the |image|, |image_rgba|, and
 |image_url| glyph methods.
 You can use hovering tooltips with image glyphs
-to let the user see the values of any pixel.
+to let the user see the values of each pixel.
 For more information on how to enable hovering tooltips for images, see
 :ref:`Image hover <userguide_tools_image_hover>`.